 Ganon does not appear in Skyward Sword.
 However, Demise, one of the game's primary antagonists and the final boss, bears a very strong resemblance to Ganondorf.
 Like Ganondorf, he once sought the Triforce, but the goddess Hylia sacrificed her own divinity in order to seal him away.
 Generations later, Hylia was reborn as a mortal, Zelda of Skyloft, and Ghirahim uses her soul to resurrect Demise, who shortly thereafter challenges Link to a battle.

 Upon Demise's defeat, he invokes a curse, stating that an incarnation of his very hatred will be eternally reborn.
 Those with "the blood of the goddess and the spirit of the hero", that is, the future incarnations of Zelda and Link, will be bound to it forever.
 Just as Zelda is the mortal reincarnation of Hylia, Ganon is the eternal reincarnation of Demise's hatred.

 Ganondorf is a playable character in Hyrule Warriors, a crossover collaboration between Nintendo and Koei Tecmo that blends the setting and characters of The Legend of Zelda with the gameplay of Dynasty Warriors.
-He fights using a great sword, but little else is known about his appearance or role in the story.
+He fights using a great sword as his weapon.

 Super Smash Bros.

 Ganon appears in his human form, Ganondorf, in the Super Smash Bros. series, starting with Super Smash Bros.
 Melee.
 In terms of gameplay, his moves and abilites are largely based on those of F-Zero pilot Captain Falcon.

 In Super Smash Bros.
 Melee, Ganondorf plays almost identically to Captain Falcon, though his attacks are much slower, but more powerful.
 The primary differences in his moveset are in his forward aerial and his standard attacks.